How to Properly Clean Your Heat Pump?

 A heat pump filter works similarly to the air filter in a car, trapping dust, pollen, and other particles to ensure clean air.
 If left unmaintained, clogged filters can allow contaminants to circulate through your home’s air, potentially causing health issues like respiratory problems or allergies.

 Filters should be replaced every six months, or more frequently if you notice they’re clogging faster than usual.
-Maintaining your filters not only improves air quality but also helps the system run more efficiently, saving you money in the long run.
+Maintaining your filters not only improves air quality but also helps the system run more efficiently.
+Knowing how to clean filters on heat pump units yourself can save you money and extend your system’s life.

 The Importance of Professional Maintenance